We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Sweet potatoes are a staple food in many parts of the world.
-They are a good source of fiber, potassium, vitamins, and other essential nutrients.
+Sweet potatoes are a good source of fiber, potassium, vitamins, and other essential nutrients.
 There are various possible health benefits of sweet potatoes, such as improving digestion and reducing inflammation.

 Some people use the terms “sweet potato” and “yam” interchangeably.
 However, they are not related.
 Yams have a drier texture and a more starchy content than sweet potato.